Languages to learn

 I’d like to read Roman literature — Virgil, Juvenal, the works.
 I also find the sound and grammar beautiful.

-Latin is such a beautiful language, but by far the most useless one I know; the only real reason to learn it is to read poems and plays by a handful of people who have been dead for hundreds or thousands of years.
+Latin is such a beautiful language, but among the most useless I know; the only real reason to learn it is to read poems and plays by a handful of people who have been dead for hundreds or thousands of years.
 Some people also say they learn Latin to help them study law, medicine, or English etymology, which I personally don’t consider a strong reason for torturing yourself with the passive periphrastic or the dozens of verb endings.
 Finding people offline who know the language is almost impossible outside of academic settings; I have never had a real-life conversation in it.
 There are also very few websites, YouTube channels, music, or modern books in Latin.

 Russian cursive isn’t as hard as people say it is, and you can get used to the grammar and the prefixes of verbs of motion with good textbooks (I recommend this) and practice.
 The most difficult part in the long term seems to be memorizing different verbs’ conjugations.